fairvotereform/rcv_cruncher/README.md

 instance function **get_round_transfer_dict**:

 Get a dictionary with candidates as keys and transfer values as values.
-All value should sum to 0.

 * Arguments:
   * round_num (int): Which round tally to get results for.
+  * candidate_netted: (bool, default True)  If True, return a dictionary with keys as candidate names and values as netted transfer counts across all eliminated candidates in the given round or, if False, return a dictionary with transfer-from candidate names as keys and values as a second dictionary.
+The nested dictionary contains transfer-to candidate names as keys and counts of vote transfer between transfer-from and transfer-to candidates as values.
   * tabulation_num (int, default 1): Only applies to contest types which have multiple tabulations (e.x.
 Sequential).

 * Return: Dict